 Welcome to the first edition of Meet The Team, a series of short, intimate conversations with the people at Clarisights.
-In this instalment we speak with Ashu Pachauri, our CTO.
+In this installment, we speak with Ashu Pachauri, our CTO.

-Clarisights Journal: Ashu welcome to the first instalment of Meet The Team.
+Clarisights Journal: Ashu welcome to the first installment of Meet The Team.
 What do you do at Clarisights, Ashu?

 CJ: What does a good day of work look like for you?